zacchiro/beangrep/README.md

                                   not visible in the ledger.
 This includes the automatic metadata: ['filename', 'lineno']
                                   [default: skip-internals]
+  -v, --invert-match              Invert the sense of matching: return entries
+                                  that do *not* match given criteria.
+This clears the default "--type transaction"
+                                  criteria, to avoid only returning non-
+                                  transaction entries by default.
   --verbose                       Increase logging verbosity.
 Default
                                   verbosity is at WARNING level; passing this option once will increase it to INFO, twice